The Thirties – the Littlewoods at Hollycroft in Adel, Leeds

 In the Thirties we lived at Hollycroft, 2 The Drive, Adel, Leeds.

-We had a young maid, Daisy Edmunds, and an excellent cook/housekeeper, Ivy Baxter, who essentially ran the household.
-Ivy was greatly respected by all the family.
-Mother was out at her business, The Misses Walker, in Leeds all day and also on Saturday mornings and so relied entirely on Ivy to run the house with Daisy’s help.
-I remember Ivy as a very kind and efficient person who was a brilliant cook.
-In the kitchen there was an open fire range and oven and also a large electric cooker.
-We also obtained a large pressure cooker said to be the latest thing for preserving the nutritional value of food.
 I recall the marvellous smell of buns fresh from the oven and also the large bowl of dough for bread rising near the kitchen fireplace.
-There was no fridge or freezer in the early Thirties but a large walk-in larder off the rear of the kitchen which usually seemed to keep food cool on the large stone shelves; there was a small north-facing window with a fly-proof mesh screen
+There was no fridge or freezer in the early Thirties but a large walk-in larder off the rear of the kitchen which usually seemed to keep food cool on the large stone shelves; there was a small north-facing window with a fly-proof mesh scree.

 The kitchen was the right side ground floor window on the corner of the house looked at from the front garden.
 There was a side door with two steps down into an open yard between the house and the main stone garage, where there was a sink.
 From the mid-late thirties, we had a Beatty electric washing machine; the illustration is of a similar 1937 Beatty Coronation electric washing machine.
 Also opening onto this yard from the main house were the coal house and the outside toilet.
 It is a reflection of the times that there was only one inside WC, one bathroom and no shower.
 Two of the bedrooms had washbasins.
-However there was central heating which most homes did not have until the Seventies.
+However, there was central heating which most homes did not have until the Seventies.

 Daisy Edmunds, our young maid, came from a miner’s large family who lived in south Yorkshire.
 In the Thirties children of large poor families frequently went into “service” to relieve the family of the cost of their keep – many families could not afford even the food for all their children as I have discussed above.
 Surprisingly, many very modest families record they have a “servant” or “domestic” in their household in the Census Reports during the 19th century and early 20th century.